GSR: A Generalized Symbolic Regression Approach: Generalized Symbolic Regression (GSR)

 \subsubsection{Finding the appropriate sets of basis functions using genetic programming}

-Now that we have presented Algorithm \ref{algo1} that solves the constrained Lasso optimization problem in Equation \eqref{constrainedlassoreg} for particular sets of basis functions, we go through our procedure for finding the optimal sets of basis functions \big(and hence, the optimal analytical functions $f(\cdot)$ and $g(\cdot)$\big).
+Now that we have presented Algorithm \ref{algo1} that solves the constrained Lasso optimization problem in \mbox{Equation \ref{constrainedlassoreg}} for particular sets of basis functions, we go through our procedure for finding the optimal sets of basis functions \big(and hence, the optimal analytical functions $f(\cdot)$ and $g(\cdot)$\big).

 \textbf{Encoding Scheme} \\ Most of the SR methods rely on expression trees in their implementation.
 That is, each mathematical expression is represented by a tree where nodes (including the root) encode arithmetic operations (e.g. $+$, $-$, $\times$, $\div$) or mathematical functions (e.g. $\cos$, $\sin$, $\exp$, $\ln$), and leaves contain the independent variables (i.e. $x_1,\hdots, x_d$) or constants.
-However, coding these tree-based methods is often not very straightforward since they deal with graph implementations.
-Inspired by \cite{luo2012parse, chen2017elite}, we use matrices to represent the basis functions.
+Inspired by \citet{luo2012parse, chen2017elite}, we use matrices instead of trees to represent the basis functions.
 However, we propose our own encoding scheme that we believe is general enough to handle/recover a wide range of expressions.

 We introduce the basis matrices $\boldsymbol{B}^{\phi}$ and $\boldsymbol{B}^{\psi}$ to represent the basis functions $\phi(\cdot)$ and $\psi(\cdot)$ used with the feature vector $\mathbf{x}$ and the target variable $y$, respectively.
 The basis matrices $\boldsymbol{B}^{\phi}$ and $\boldsymbol{B}^{\psi}$ are of sizes $n_{\boldsymbol{B}^{\phi}} \times m_{\boldsymbol{B}^{\phi}}$ and $n_{\boldsymbol{B}^{\psi}} \times 1$ respectively (i.e. $\boldsymbol{B}^{\psi}$ is a column vector), and take the form where the entries $b^{\phi}_{i,j}$ and $b^{\psi}_{i,1}$ are all integers.
 The first column $b^{\phi}_{\bullet,1}$ of $\boldsymbol{B}^{\phi}$ and the first (and only) column $b^{\psi}_{\bullet,1}$ of $\boldsymbol{B}^{\psi}$ indicate the mathematical function (or transformation) to be applied (on the input feature vector $\mathbf{x}$ and the target variable $y$, respectively).
 In $\boldsymbol{B}^{\phi}$, the second column $b^{\phi}_{\bullet,2}$ specifies the type of argument (see Table \ref{table2}), and the remaining $n_v = m_{\boldsymbol{B}^{\phi}} - 2$ columns $b^{\phi}_{\bullet,3}, \cdots, b^{\phi}_{\bullet,m_{\boldsymbol{B}^{\phi}}}$ indicate which independent variables (or features) are involved (i.e. the active operands).
 The quantity $n_v$ represents the maximum total multiplicity of all the independent variables included in the argument.
 Note that $n_{\boldsymbol{B}^{\phi}}$ and $n_{\boldsymbol{B}^{\psi}}$ specify the number of transformations to be multiplied together (i.e. each basis function $\phi(\cdot)$ and $\psi(\cdot)$ will be a product of $n_{\boldsymbol{B}^{\phi}}$ and $n_{\boldsymbol{B}^{\psi}}$ transformations, respectively).